 The Discovery Evaluation Report was submitted in compliance with Section 64 of the Northern Territory Petroleum Act (2016) and as per the Reporting a Petroleum Discovery Guideline.
-It followed the initial submission of the Notification of Discovery in October 2016.
 The Report provides the following volumetric estimates and recovery / utilisation factors for the B Shale member of the Middle Velkerri formation within permits EP76, EP98, and EP117.

-Middle Velkerri B Shale Volumetric Estimates as of 15 February 2017 (1) Gross Net Attributable (2) Best Estimate Best Estimate Area km 2 (3) 16,145 4,751 Original Gas In Place (" OGIP ") (TCF)(4) 496 146 Combined Recovery / Utilisation Factor (5) 16% 16% Technically Recoverable Resource (TCF) Technically Recoverable Resource (TCF) 85 25 OGIP Concentration (BCF/km 2) (6) OGIP Concentration (BCF/km 2) (6) 31 31 1 The Report and estimates included in the table above were not prepared in accordance with the Canadian Oil and Gas Evaluation Handbook (" COGEH ") 2 Falcon's working interest is 29.43%, net attributable numbers do not incorporate royalties over the permits 3 Area defined by a depth range at a maturity cut-off consistent with the dry gas window within the Beetaloo JV Permits (EP79, EP98, EP117) 4 Trillion cubic feet 6 The combined recovery/utilization factor range was applied stochastically to the OGIP range to calculate the range of technically recoverable resource within the Beetaloo JV permits.
-6 Billion cubic feet per square kilometre
+Middle Velkerri B Shale Volumetric Estimates as of 15 February 2017 (1)

+Gross Net Attributable (

+Best Estimate Best Estimate

+Area km ( ) 16,145 4,751

+Original Gas In Place ("OGIP") (TCF)(4) 496 146

+Combined Recovery / Utilisation Factor (5) 16% 16%

+Technically Recoverable Resource (TCF) 85 25

+OGIP Concentration (BCF/km ) ( ) 31 31

+The Report and estimates included in the table above were not prepared in accordance with the Canadian Oil and Gas Evaluation Handbook ("COGEH")

+Falcon's working interest is 29.43%, net attributable numbers do not incorporate royalties over the permits

+Area defined by a depth range at a maturity cut-off consistent with the dry gas window within the Beetaloo JV Permits (EP76, EP98, EP117)

+Trillion cubic feet

+The combined recovery/utilization factor range was applied stochastically to the OGIP range to calculate the range of technically recoverable resource within the Beetaloo JV permits.

+Billion cubic feet per square kilometre